Reconstructing the spatial structure of quantum correlations in materials: Redistribution of quantum correlations upon changing the interchain couplings

-\emph{Redistribution of quantum correlations upon changing the interchain couplings.}--- We now embed the quantum correlations in KCuF$_3$ within the broader family of coupled spin chain models described by the Hamiltonian Eq.~\eqref{e.H}.
-Using QMC simulations, we map the evolution of correlations and of quantum coherence along the chains upon varying the interchain coupling $J_{\perp}$, in order to explore the effect of the dimensionality of interactions.
-In the case of total correlations, an increase of $|J_{\perp}|$ at fixed temperature drives the system from quasi-one-dimensional magnetism towards three-dimensional magnetism, \emph{i.e.} towards a regime exhibiting stronger correlations in \emph{all} spatial directions, both transverse and longitudinal to the chains.
-This behavior is clearly exhibited by the in-chain correlation length $\xi_2$ shown in Fig.~\ref{fig:QMCcorrelation}(a), whose sharp rise upon lowering the temperature marks the evolution of the N\'eel temperature with the interchain coupling \cite{Yasudaetal2005}.
+We now embed the quantum correlations in KCuF$_3$ within the broader family of coupled spin chain models described by the Hamiltonian Eq.~\eqref{e.H}. {Using QMC simulations, we calculate correlations and quantum coherence with varying interchain coupling $J_{\perp}$, in order to explore the effect of the dimensionality of interactions.} In the case of total correlations, an increase of $|J_{\perp}|$ at fixed temperature drives the system from quasi-one-dimensional magnetism towards three-dimensional magnetism, \emph{i.e.} towards a regime exhibiting stronger correlations in \emph{all} spatial directions, both transverse and longitudinal to the chains.
+This behavior is clearly exhibited by the {second-moment estimator for the} in-chain correlation length

+which allows for a systematic extraction of a typical length from all the correlation data produced with QMC across the vast parameter range explored in Fig. \ref{fig:QMCcorrelation}.
+As shown in Fig.~\ref{fig:QMCcorrelation}(a), the total second moment estimator's sharp rise upon lowering the temperature marks the evolution of the N\'eel temperature with the interchain coupling \cite{Yasudaetal2005}.

 On the other hand, quantum correlations are found to undergo a rather different fate along the dimensional crossover of the couplings.
-Fig.~\ref{fig:QMCcorrelation}(b-c) shows the $T$ and $J_{\perp}$ dependence of $\xi_{Q,2}$ and ${\rm Var}_Q(M_{s,\rm chain})/N$ (a lower bound to the in-chain entanglement depth).
-Contrary to total correlations, quantum correlations along the chains appear to \emph{decrease} upon increasing the interchain couplings at low $T$ (and the N\'eel transition is nearly invisible to ${\rm Var}_Q(M_{s,\rm chain})/N$).
-The quantum coherence length $\xi_Q$ is in fact found to increase again at sufficiently low temperature and sufficiently strong $J_{\perp}$, but this is an effect driven by the appearance of thin tails in the quantum correlation function which have little effect on the integral given by the quantum variance \cite{SM}.
+Fig.~\ref{fig:QMCcorrelation}(b-c) shows the $T$ and $J_{\perp}$ dependence of $\xi_{Q,2}$ (defined analogously to Eq.~\eqref{eq:estimator} by substituting $|\langle \bm S_{i} \cdot \bm S_{i+r} \rangle|$ with ${\rm Cov}_Q(i,i+r)$) and ${\rm Var}_Q(M_{s,\rm chain})/N$ (a lower bound to the in-chain entanglement depth).
+Contrary to total correlations, quantum correlations along the chains appear to \emph{decrease} upon increasing the interchain couplings at low $T$ (and the N\'eel transition is nearly invisible to ${\rm Var}_Q(M_{s,\rm chain})/N$ -- see Ref.~\cite{Frerotetal2022} for further details on this aspect).
+The quantum coherence length $\xi_Q$ is in fact found to increase again at sufficiently low temperature and sufficiently strong $J_{\perp}$, but this is an effect driven by the appearance of thin tails in the quantum correlation function which have little effect on the integral given by the quantum variance (Appendix \ref{app:Interchain}).